They might not realise it… but the current wave of progressive peg practitioners owe Addy Snowdon a cold and refreshing pint of premium lager beer.

 When watching Animal and Skavenger videos from this era I always got the feeling that the riders were a normal group of mates, the only difference being that they were quite a bit better at riding than most.
 This impression can’t be recreated by assembling a group of riders from various different locations into a team, with the only thing they have in common being their ability to do some good riding.
-These days I can’t differentiate Animal from any other brand but back then it was the best thing in BMX.

 There are many good parts on this video but here I’ve chosen Vinnie’s because, amongst a lot of other good things, he did an over to X-up grind down a handrail (in a line).
 To my knowledge, only one other person has done that trick on a handrail and it was around the same time.
 If no one’s doing your moves 12 plus years after you first did them, you’re a good rider.